 Okay, there’s no way I can keep up with everything that’s going on, so I’m just going to write about what I was going to write about.

 In the wake of Charlottesville there’s been a lot of talk on social and main stream media about white privilege and white responsibility for blacks’ uphill battles in America.
 Many white people claim not to be racist, but they also don’t feel responsible for race problems that they were not directly involved in.
 Continue reading

-Posted in History, Slavery, Society, Violence
+Posted in History, Migrate, Slavery, Society, Violence

 Tagged America's original sin, Charlottesville, history, Opinion, Racism, Slavery, society, white privilege, white responsibility